d3kryption/narrative-documentation/docs/inventory/installation/player-state.md

 This highly depends on what your game is and how you want it to work.

-The Narrative Inventory component has been created so you can create an inventory, anywhere, on any blueprint.
+The Narrative Inventory component has been created, so you can create an inventory, anywhere, on any blueprint.
 You simply assign the component to the blueprint.

 If you want a chest to store items, give the blueprint an inventory, set its friendly name to be Chest and set its default items.